ArtOdysseys: Norway's Historic Stave Churches

 Welcome to the August edition of ArtSmart Roundtable.
 We're a company of travel bloggers who share our passion and love of art during our travels.
 This month's topic is "architecture" and because of my recent journey to Norway, I've decided to write about the unique architecture of stave churches for which Norway is renowned.
 Emerging throughout northern Europe during the Middle Ages, stave churches are a medieval architecture of another kind, unlike anything I was familiar with until now.
 Resembling gingerbread houses on the outside, their construction tells of a rich history based on Viking building traditions.
 Follow me back to the dawn of the Norwegian stave church and we'll discover its origin, construction and examine how 28 of them have survived for more than 800 years, in some cases!
-Also, I will provide traveling tips whether you plan to hire a car or a cheap mode of public transportation, depending on your budget.
 At the end of this piece, be sure to see the rest of the roundtable's contributions.
 Tusen takk!

 Steeped in Viking history, the stavkyrkje or stave church derives its name from its post (stav in Norwegian) and lintel (horizontal beams) construction methods handed down by the Vikings.
 Out of necessity to find solutions for the imminent decay that wooden churches faced in the day, these Medieval craftsmen built upon the foundation of post-and-lintel construction and a three-step evolution ensued.
 From palisade to post and finally stave, they mastered the technique that eventually led to the stave churches we see today.
 On the outside, they appear similar but a closer inspection of their bones reveals their evolutionary development.
 Sadly, almost nothing remains of the earlier predecessors although it is debated that one stave church in Røldal in Hardanger is actually a post church.
 Another in England, the Greensted Church near Essex, just may be the oldest wooden building in the world dating back to the mid-ninth century with walls that reveal remnants of an earlier palisade church.